A15 road (England): Driving conditions

-According to the AA, the route is 95 mi long, and should take 21/4 hours.
+According to the AA, the route is 95 mi long and should take 21/4 hours.
 Norman Cross to Bourne takes 33 minutes, Bourne to Lincoln takes 46 minutes, and Lincoln to the Humber Bridge takes 54 minutes.

 A section of the A15 (between Scampton and the M180) provides the longest stretch of straight road in the UK.

 Route

 Peterborough

 The A15 is Peterborough's main connecting road from the south to the A1(M), joining near Stilton, at Norman Cross.
 It begins as London Road at junction 16 of the A1(M) with the B1043 (former A1) in Cambridgeshire and the district of North West Cambridgeshire.
-From here to Yaxley it passes the Norman Cross Hotel and follows the City of Peterborough and Cambridgeshire boundary, where there is a junction with the B1091 (for Farcet).
+From here to Yaxley, it passes the Norman Cross Hotel and follows the City of Peterborough and Cambridgeshire boundary, where there is a junction with the B1091 (for Farcet).

-It enters the City of Peterborough near Hampton Vale on the left, and meets the A1260 The Serpentine, which leads to two much faster routes around Peterborough.
+It enters the City of Peterborough near Hampton Vale on the left and meets the A1260 The Serpentine, which leads to two much faster routes around Peterborough.
 Next is a roundabout for the Cygnet Park business park on the left, home of the new headquarters of News International.
 It enters Old Fletton near the headquarters of Hotpoint to the left.
-There is a staggered junction with the A1129 and it crosses the East Coast Main Line.
+A staggered junction with the A1129 crosses the East Coast Main Line.
 It passes Peterborough United on the right in New Fletton.
 It meets the start of the A605 at a roundabout and crosses the River Nene.

 The A15 takes two routes through Peterborough: